Your F3 Options Explained

 🤷 What to expect

-Many people choose to work in English-speaking countries like Australia, New Zealand, Canada, or the US.
-Usually these are fixed-term non-training contracts with one specific hospital or centre in the community, but sometimes locum work is available too.
-If you decide you like it and want to stay, there are lots of opportunities for UK doctors to work towards residency and do their training out there.
+If you decide you want to stay long-term, there are lots of opportunities for UK doctors to work towards residency and do their training out there.

 ✅ Pros

-You’ll be able to try out living in a new country, go on plenty of new adventures, and gain an entirely different experience!
+You’ll be able to spend time living in a new country, in a different culture, and gain an entirely different experience of healthcare.

-This gives you the option to travel on your days off and during annual leave, which it’s worth noting is often more generous than training posts in the UK.
+You have the option to travel on your days off and during annual leave, and it's worth noting that annual leave allowance is often more generous than in UK training posts.

-These roles can often be associated with higher rates of pay compared to the UK as well, which is another great bonus.
+Often these roles come with higher rates of pay compared to the UK.

 ⛔️ Cons

-Personally this will also be a big adjustment, especially if you don’t know anyone in the place you’re going to be working, so you need to be sure you’re up for the challenge before you go!
+Moving so far away will mean a big adjustment, especially if you don’t know anyone in the place you’re going to be working.
+Be sure you’re up for the challenge before you put any plans in motion!

-For plenty more information and help with this decision, including some interviews with doctors who have moved to work in Australia and New Zealand, see the dedicated section on our F3 Resource Hub.
+For lots more information and some fascinating interviews with doctors who have moved to Australia and New Zealand, see the dedicated section on our F3 Resource Hub.

 We’re working on a comprehensive set of guides to living and working as a doctor in Australia, which will be uploaded to the blog in due course!